 Green tea is one of the few weight loss boosters that is backed by science; in March 2000, the International Journal of Obesity reported that green tea helps burn extra calories and is effective for weight loss.
-But what is green tea exactly?
-Is it really effective as a fat burner?
-Are there side effects from green tea that you should be worried about?
+But what is green tea exactly, and what are its other benefits?
+On top of this, are there side effects from green tea that you should be worried about?

 What is Green Tea and How Does It Work?